hakanC9/DEPO_fork/README.md

 ## StEP
 `sudo ./build/apps/StEP/StEP ./minibenchmarks/openmp/fft 16384 25`

+### Using Amperes instead of watts to set power cap (XPU)
+You can use Amperes instead of Watts to set power cap for XPU.
+To do so, you need to set the `USE_AMPERES` environment variable to `1` before running the application.
+For example:
+`sudo USE_AMPERES=1 ./build/apps/StEP/StEP ./minibenchmarks/openmp/fft 16384 25`

 Above command shall run exemplary FFT application with StEP for CPU and produce